-Earring is also in a growing market in general.
+Earring is also a growing market in general.
 When it comes to jewellery, what is the most popular?
 Then earrings, followed by necklaces and pendants, are a guaranteed bet.

 Naths or Nose Rings

-In the Indian bridal set, there stands a conventional girl’s greatest stunning face accent is a nose ring.
+In the Indian bridal set, there stands a conventional girl’s greatest stunning face accent a nose ring.
 Because of the classic characteristic which can be immediately linked to it, even just a modest nose ring may transport you backwards in history.
 An oriental nose ring is the ideal finishing touch to your style if you’ve selected heavy clothing and accessories.
 The great news seems to be that you don’t have to pierce the nose for wearing these on your wedding day; clip-on nose rings which appear like so many others are now accessible.
 Nose rings are an ethnic expression, so don’t be afraid to use them.

 A flower Nath for Mehendi, a golden nose ring for the wedding or a diamond one for sangeet looks especially beautiful.
 They accentuate the face and make your look dazzling.
-Naths of pretty diamond shapes are a good choice when looking to buy this accessory.
+Naths of pretty diamond shapes is a good choice when looking to buy this accessory.

 Naths or Nose Pins